dqops/dqo/docs/checks/table/volume/row-count.md

 # row count data quality checks

-Row count (select count(*) from ...) test that runs a row_count check, obtains a count of rows and verifies the number by calling the row count rule.
+A table-level check that ensures that the tested table has at least a minimum accepted number of rows.
- The default configuration for all severity rules (warning, error, fatal data quality issue) is to require at least one row, which checks if the table is not empty.
+ The default configuration of the warning, error and fatal severity rules verifies a minimum row count of one row, which checks if the table is not empty.

 ___